Find out which countries are welcoming US tourists back - KRDO

 South Africa

-One of the most popular destinations in Africa has reopened to US citizens.
+UPDATE: One of the most popular destinations in Africa has reopened to US citizens.
 South Africa requires a negative Covid-19 PCR and/or serology test result taken within 72 hours of departure.
 Keep in mind a Covid-19 variant has been discovered in South Africa — check reports closely before you make plans.
+The US Embassy is getting reports of some PCR tests taking longer than 72 hours for the return flight.

 South Korea

-Note: UPDATE: This British territory in the Caribbean is accepting US visitors.
-You must be preapproved; click here to start the process and read up on extensive Covid-19 testing requirements, including the specific type of test you must get, as well as mandatory quarantine and insurance.
-The US Embassy warns test results might take longer than 72 hours to receive.
-UPDATE: US travelers 12 and older to Antigua and Barbuda arriving by air must present a negative Covid-19-RT-PCR (real time polymerase chain reaction) test result, using a nasopharyngeal or oropharyngeal swab.
-It must be taken within seven days of the flight, according to the country’s tourism website.